-Upon the execution of the ICSA (or Interim ISA), the TO should evaluate and update any cash flow information provided previously.
+Upon the execution of the GIA, the TO should evaluate and update any cash flow information provided previously.
 This cash flow can be reviewed with the project team at the construction kickoff meeting.
 Subsequent quarterly invoicing should follow the projected cash flow, and adjustments to the project cash flow should be discussed with all parties.